nubank/midje-nrepl/README.md

 ## Available features

 * Inhibit Midje facts from being run on certain nREPL operations such as `eval`, `load-file`, `refresh`, `refresh-all` and `warm-ast-cache` (when [refactor-nrepl][refactor-nrepl]) is available on the project's classpath.
 This is useful specially on large projects with slow and heavy tests, where those run inadvertently as a side effect of the aforementioned operations.
 * Provide a set of operations for dealing with Midje tests: to run a given fact, a set of facts in a given namespace, all facts defined in the project, allow re-running non-passing tests, etc.
+* Provide information about project's test paths and test namespaces declared within those paths.
 * Support auto-formatting tabular facts.

 ## Changelog